 - Irregular Heart Beat

-If a stroke is misdiagnosed or diagnosed late this could delay life-saving treatment and potentially result in devastating consequences tissue damage, brain damage and even death.
+If a stroke is misdiagnosed or diagnosed late this could delay life-saving treatment and potentially result in devastating consequences such as tissue damage, brain damage and even death.

 Why community rehabilitation is important for stroke victims